 I am now three months brush-free, and my skin has completely revived itself.

 I am now three months brush-free, and my skin has completed revived itself.
 The detox worked (although it could have also been my commitment to eat cleaner or the sensitive skin reset).
 Yes, there were weeks of frustration where I just could not get the cream blush or liquid highlighter right.
 But then there is the now, where my skin is glowing.
 Yes, really.
 I am not even using the word facetiously.

 And while the clear (and glowing) skin is awesome, I actually learned something about myself in the process.

 Not to be cheesy here but the detox changed the way I view myself.
 Prior to this, you wouldn’t catch me without “my face” on.
 And my face includes a full eye-makeup look.
 But without my trusty brushes — and their pigment — to turn to, my makeup routine changed.
 It became lighter, more natural and breezier.

 It has been a long time since I was able to look at myself in a mirror without makeup.
 But now, I find myself wearing less and less on purpose.
 Without knowing it, the minute I decided to embark on this, and I quote myself here, “silly detox,” I hindered the ability to really cover myself up and tackled years of poor self-esteem issues.

 Do I miss my brushes?
 You better believe it.
-I still struggle with the cream blush or over applying foundation.
+I still struggle with the cream blush or over-applying foundation.
 And there are days I miss my contour.
-But I don’t miss the extra 15 minutes it took to do my makeup, and I don’t miss the self-criticism.
-So, unlike most, this detox doesn’t have an end date.
+But I do not miss the extra 15 minutes it took to do my makeup, and I do not miss the self-criticism.
+So, unlike most, this detox does not have an end date.